-Is “social promotion” or “repeating a grade” good ideas?
+Which is a better idea “social promotion” or “repeating a grade”?

 Social promotion is when students are passed from grade to grade with peers even if they have not met academic or performance standards expected of that grade.